kinnay/Nintendo-File-Formats/src/libs/lms/msbf.md

 | 0x6 | 2 | Unused  |
 | 0x8 | 2 | Unused  |

-0xFFFF marks the end of a flowchart.
+0xFFFF marks the end of a flowchart for any node that isn't a branch node.

 ## Branch Table
 Nodes that are branch will jump to a specifc case based on a condition.